 - Kernel/Config.pm

-- Kernel/Config/Files/User/.pm

-- Kernel/WebApp.conf
+- Kernel/WebApp.conf (only in case of a patch level update of OTRS 7, and only if the file was modified)

-- var/
+- var/\

 - · as well as the database

 Warning: Don't proceed without a complete backup of your system.
 Use the Backup script for this.